Learning disability nurse

 Widening participation supports adult learners who want to go to university.
 If you’re an adult with few or no qualifications, you can get into higher education through the Scottish Widening Access Programme (SWAP).
 Many universities also provide access programmes to help learners get the degree entry qualifications they need.

-Fully-funded routes to degree level nursing are available if you’re an experienced nursing support worker who wants to become a registered staff nurse.
+Fully-funded degree-level nursing programmes through the Open University are available if you’re an experienced nursing support worker who wants to become a registered nurse.

 In Scotland, the following universities offer undergraduate programmes in learning disability nursing, approved by the NMC: